Online Dating FAQ’s, Advice, Tips And Introduction Guide: App Choice + Strategy, Bio Optimization, Best Photos To Use & More

 You only get one change at a first impression and with online dating that couldn’t be more true so I created this FAQ page to help you navigate the online dating waters.
 As an online dating photographer and consultant, I have gather years of research to put together this guide to help folks who are brand new or have struggled with dating apps over the years.

 Online dating is a misnomer – dating sites are merely tools for introductions.
 Online dating should be no different than meeting people offline.
 With that said, anonymity encourages bad etiquette, check-boxes create unhealthy expectations, upfront information creates a false sense of security, easy profile setup creates lazy behavior, people read too much into matches (not a good KPI), access to numerous profiles provides opportunity for temptation or unwillingness to settle down.

-As an online dating photographer and profile coach here in the San Francisco Bay Area, I have helped numerous people optimize their profiles while maintaining authenticity, approachability and a touch of candidness.
+I have helped numerous people optimize their profiles while maintaining authenticity, approachability and a touch of candidness.
 Below are some tips to navigate the online dating waters (I provide more detailed, customized advice for clients).
-Click through a few frequently asked questions about dating apps, photos, bios, swiping strategy and more
+Click through a few frequently asked questions about dating apps, photos, bios, swiping strategy and more below.

 How many photos should I use in my dating profile?

 Definitely at least 4 photos but no more than 6.
 Anything about that, the more photos you post the more harshly you will be judged i.e. you are only as good looking as your worst photo.
 With that said, some dating apps like Hinge require you to have exactly 6 photos.

 What should you wear in your online dating photos?